-You may have your own recipe or a favorite place you frequent for enchiladas, but there are some benefits to making these.
+You may have your own recipe or a favorite place you frequent for enchiladas, but there are many pluses to making them yourself.

-- make a complete meal by adding lettuce and other salad items, even some pico de gallo.
+- make a complete meal topping them with lettuce and other salad items along with salsa and sour cream

 1 pound ground beef